byronmansfield/personal-blog/README.md

 # Byron Mansfield's Github Pages Blog

 ## Welcome
 Welcome to my github-pages blog.
-You can view it [here](https://byronmansfield.github.io/personal-blog/).Have a look around at some of my other repos.
-Maybe my dotfiles, or my vim setup.
+You can view it [here](https://byronmansfield.github.io/personal-blog/).
+Have a look around at some of my other repos.
+Maybe my [dotfiles](https://github.com/byronmansfield/dotfiles), or my [vim setup](https://github.com/byronmansfield/dotvim).

 Hopefully you find something you like, and you will follow me or star one of my repos.